 Notes on the data: Potential years of life lost, by age and sex

-The Australian Institute of Health and Welfare note that, on this measure, a particular PYLL value will be higher if mortality among children or young people is high; chronic diseases causing death among the elderly, on the other hand, have little effect on these values [1].
-In Australia, there were 892,598 PYLL each year over the five years 2016 to 2020, almost two thirds of which were for males (62.9%) and over one third for females (37.1%) [2].
-This number represents a decrease of 90% from 1907, when there were 382 PYLLs per 1,000 population, to 2019, when this figure was 50 PYLLs per 1,000 population [3].
+The Australian Institute of Health and Welfare note that, on this measure, a particular PYLL value will be higher if mortality among children or young people is high; chronic diseases causing death among older people, on the other hand, have little effect on these values [1].
+In Australia, there were 894,600 PYLL each year over the five years 2017 to 2021, close to two thirds of which were for males (62.9%) and over one third for females (37.1%) [2].
+This represents a decrease of 90% from 1907, when there were 382 PYLLs per 1,000 population, to 2021, when this figure was 37.5 PYLLs per 1,000 population; the male rate declined by 88.384% and the female rate by 92.1% [3].

-Some notable variations shown by the data for the five years 2016 to 2020 [2] are:
+Some notable variations in the data sex by age and for the five years 2017 to 2021 [2] are:

 References